Transylvania, a land of legends and mysteries that have crossed borders, drawing people into knowing more.

 if you google Sighisoara, one of the first photos you will see will be those of a majestic clock tower.
-A few things you should know about the Clock Tower is that it stands as citadels’ symbol, the main entrance to the citadel and one of the 9 defense towers of the medieval citadel.
+A few things you should know about the Clock Tower are that it stands as the citadel’s symbol, the main entrance to the citadel, and one of the 9 defense towers of the medieval citadel.

 The last floor has an amazing 360-degree balcony and, if not the already obvious outstanding view of the city and even nearby villages on a clear day.

 Also known as Scholar’s Stairs- this is the time for you to take a deep breath of air, grab a bottle of water and start climbing the no less than 176 stairs- you should be grateful though because initially there were 300 stairs.

 They were built in 1642 and their main purpose was to connect the lower and upper parts of the citadel.
 Later on and even today it’s mainly used by scholars- there is a high school on the top of the hill.